Richard-Sti/richard-sti.github.io/_pages/about.md

 {% include base_path %}

 Hi there!
-I'm Richard, a Physics Masters student at [Ludwig-Maximilians-Universität München](https://www.en.uni-muenchen.de/), [Faculty of Physics](http://www.en.physik.lmu.de).
-I am interested in working on the interface between fundamental physics and machine learning, in particular by means of the gravitational-wave observations and cosmological surveys.
-On the theory side, I wish to work towards better understanding of gravity and, on the computational side, I am interested in applying machine learning memethods to Bayesian inference.
+I'm Richard, a Physics masters student at [Ludwig-Maximilians-Universität München](https://www.en.uni-muenchen.de/), [Faculty of Physics](http://www.en.physik.lmu.de).
+My research interest lies in the interface between fundamental physics and machine learning, in particular by means of the gravitational-wave observations and cosmological surveys.
+On the theory side I am interested in theories of gravity and on the computational side in applying machine learning methods to Bayesian inference.

 Research
 ======